-A pack of wolves
+Collective Term: A pack of wolves

 The rugged wolf is athletic, good-looking and brimming with self-confidence.
 A close relative of the domestic dog, it is stronger and more aggressive, managing to generate notoriety wherever it marks its territory.
 The wolf's dark reputation is mainly due to jealousy of its consistent success in work and romance.
 A wolf in full stride is quite impressive.
 Firing orders at subordinates while on the phone to customers, no one can get the job done quite as efficiently as the wolf.

 Wolves are facially expressive and readily communicate their emotional states with body language.
-They work hard at developing their social relationships, although unlike their cousin the dog they are quick to anger when they sense threats to the social order.
-When confrontations occurs, they sometimes react suddenly and violently, barking displeasure at offending subordinates.
+They work hard at developing their social relationships, although -- unlike their cousin the dog -- they are quick to anger when they sense threats to the social order.
+When confrontations occur, they sometimes react suddenly and violently, barking displeasure at offending subordinates.
 Close companions know to avoid their biting tongue until they resume their normal gregarious behavior.

 Wolves are intensely ambitious and never shy from hard work.
-Socially adept, they function well in leadership and management roles as well as in jobs requiring vision and strength of character.
+Socially adept, they function well in leadership and management roles as well as jobs requiring vision and strength of character.
 Being a natural motivator, their instinctive understanding of group dynamics serves them well in goal-oriented tasks.